todogroup/awesome-ospo/README.md

 ## Security

+Security scanning and vulnerability management tools.

 - [Eclipse Steady](https://github.com/eclipse-steady/steady) - Eclipse Steady, formerly known as "Vulnerability Assessement Tool" (Vulas), helps to discover, assess and mitigate known vulnerabilities in Java and Python projects.

 ## In-Kind Donations

+Resources for in-kind donations and support programs.

 The following organizations have formal or informal programs for offering in-kind donations to free and open source projects or foundations.